on-line contest

 Elbow River Camp

-Colorful teepees highlight Elbow River Camp (formerly called Indian Village) in Enmax Park where Treaty 7 nations demonstrate skills like meat cutting, drying jerky and pemmican, beadwork, baking bannock and making clothing from animal hides.
+Colorful tipis highlight Elbow River Camp (formerly called Indian Village) in Enmax Park where Treaty 7 Nations demonstrate skills such as meat cutting, drying jerky and pemmican, beadwork, baking bannock and making clothing from animal hides.

-Visitors are welcome to ask questions about First Nations culture, look at regalia displayed inside teepees and taste traditional foods, including bannock and fry bread.
+Visitors are welcome to ask questions about First Nations culture, look at regalia displayed inside tipis and taste traditional foods, including bannock and fry bread.

-There are daily pow-wows, First Nations song and dance competitions, teepee-raising contests and horsemanship displays.
+There are daily pow-wows, First Nations song and dance competitions, tipi-raising contests and horsemanship displays.
 Especially interesting are the hoop dancers whose movements mimic various animals.

 Cowboy fashions